CS196Illinois/MyNavigate/README.md

 **Libraries:** Leaflet

 MyNavigate sisplays local areas of crime on an online map interface using API and provides optimal pathing to avoid said areas.

+Our aim was to create a web application that will help users by alleviating some of the stress that comes alongside traveling.
+By avoiding areas of high crime and areas where recent crime has taken place and opting to take a route around those areas, users can feel safer while traveling, be it on foot or while driving a car.